Leper hospitals in medieval England: The dissolution of the monasteries (1536–1541)

 The final blow to leper hospitals in England came during the Dissolution of the Monasteries (1536–1541) under King Henry VIII.
 This sweeping policy, aimed at seizing Church property and wealth, resulted in the closure of hundreds of monastic institutions, including many leper hospitals that had been under the control of religious orders.

 Structure and organisation of leper hospitals

 Physical layout

 Leper hospitals in medieval England followed a relatively uniform architectural design, reflecting their dual function as religious institutions and places of medical care.
 Most hospitals were arranged around a central chapel, which served as the spiritual heart of the community.

 Religious observance played a crucial role in the lives of residents, and chapels were often designed to allow lepers to participate in services while remaining physically separated from non-leprous congregants.

 Given the high mortality rate associated with leprosy, hospitals had burial grounds, situated within the hospital complex or in adjacent churchyards.
-Archaeological excavations at St. Mary Magdalene Hospital, Winchester, one of the best-preserved medieval leper hospitals, have uncovered human remains showing skeletal signs of advanced lepromatous disease, providing insights into the health and demographics of hospital residents.
+Archaeological excavations at St. Mary Magdalen Hospital, Winchester, one of the best-preserved medieval leper hospitals, have uncovered human remains showing skeletal signs of advanced lepromatous disease, providing insights into the health and demographics of hospital residents.